DME-3/Low-Alt-Obstacle-Check/README.md

 Run the script passing a dataframe .json file as the only argument.

 The script contains a list of callsigns and dates corresponding to the EU Rotors symposium taking place in Cologne.
 These aircraft have special authorisation to land in the city.
 They are removed from the dataframe, which is then saved.

+## Limitations

+Known limitations:

+- Some flights are split and appear as distinct flights in the data (distinct 'ref' identifiers), although the time difference does not exceed the detection threshold.
+- Minimum ground altitude check is made with a default elevation value (50 m) instead of using gnd_elev parameter.
+- Not all authorised aircraft (e.g. HELI955) may have been properly filtered for older data (2021).
+- inf_pt and gnd_inf_pt flags in gdf will be set to True irrespective of margins.
+This may flag a flight in the site's map, which does not appear in the event list.
+- timestamp format changes at step 3 from string to datetime even if NACp list is empty.